Quasi-complete intersection homomorphisms: Homomorphisms of noetherian rings

+\begin{proof} From \ref{composition} and \ref{decomposition}(1) we see that $\vf$ is q.c.i.\ if and only if $\vf'$ is.
+By Remark \ref{rem:independence} the latter holds if and only if the ideal $\Ker(\vf')_{\fp'}$ ot $R'_{\fp'}$ is quasi-complete intersection for every prime ideal $\fp'$ of $R'$ that contains $\Ker(\vf')$.
+Lemma \ref{lem:qciflat} implies that this can be verified by checking only those $\fp'$ that are maximal. \end{proof}

-The non-zero fiber rings of the natural homomorphisms $R\to\wh{R_\fm}$, when $\fm$ ranges over the maximal ideals of $R$, are called the \emph{formal fibers} of the ring $R$.
-Recall that when $R$ is excellent, its formal fibers are regular, and hence l.c.i.
+For homomorphisms covered by \ref{factorization} the q.c.i.\ property \emph{localizes}, in the sense that if it holds at the maximal ideals of $S$, then it does at all prime ideals.
+In general, localization may fail.
+Indeed, recall that the non-zero fiber rings of the completion maps $R\to\wh{R_\fm}$, when $\fm$ ranges over the maximal ideals of $R$, are called the \emph{formal fibers} of the ring $R$.
+Ferrand and Raynaud \cite[3.2(i)]{FR} give a local domain $R$ with $\wh R\otimes k(0)$ not Gorenstein; thus, $R\to\wh R$ is q.c.i.\ at $\fm$ but not q.c.i., see~\ref{flat}.

+In our second result concerning localization the hypotheses are placed on $R$, rather than on~$\vf$.
+It applies, for instance, to excellent rings (as their formal fibers are regular) and to homomorphic images of l.c.i.\ rings (see \cite[Main Theorem (b)]{AF:Gro}).